-- Cover letter detailing which project you are most interested in and why you are interested in pursuing a PhD on this topic and how your experience to date makes you the ideal candidate (max.
-2 pages). - Your CV. - Academic transcripts or a copy of your degree certificate. - Two academic reference letters.
+- Cover letter detailing why you are interested in pursuing a PhD on this topic and how your experience to date makes you the ideal candidate (max.
+2 pages). - Your CV. - Academic transcripts or a copy of your degree certificate. - Contact details (email) for two academic referees.
+Reference letters are not required at this stage.